Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 ## Structures in MATLAB

-In MATLAB, a '.' operator identifies a strucutre.
+In MATLAB, a '.' operator identifies a structure.

 This is a code snippet: